 - Cauliflower “popcorn”: Just pop some cauliflower florets in the oven with coconut oil and salt, leave it on low heat for a couple of hours to dry out, and you’re good to go.

-- Almonds: You can eat them as they are, roast or smoke them, or just buy those delicious salted almonds as a great snack.
+- Almonds: You can eat them as they are, roast or smoke them, or just buy those delicious salted almonds as a great snack food.

 - Kale chips: Kale is an excellent substitute for potato chips or popcorn and is just as delicious.